k-ojo/DSA/4-ds_trees/README.md

 Height of tree = height of root node.

-Balanced binary tree is a binary tree for which the difference in height of both left and right trees of every node is less than a constant usually 1.
+Balanced binary tree is a binary tree for which the difference in height of both left and right trees of every node is less than a constant, usually 1.

+### Binary Tree (BT)
+Eeach node has at most 2 children.
-A perfect BT is the one whose height is the same regardless of the path taken.
-Every node has 0 or 2 children.
+A perfect BT: Every node has 0 or 2 children.

 #### Binary Search Tree
 A BT in which for each node, all the values at left are lower or equall and the values at right are greater.